The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Simulation

-R{\sc omulus}25 assumes a $\Lambda$CDM model with cosmological parameter values following results from Planck \citep[$\Omega_0=0.3086$, $\Lambda=0.6914$, h$=0.6777$, $\sigma_8=0.8288$;][]{planck16}.
-The simulation has a Plummer equivalent force softening of $250$ pc (a spline softening of 350 pc is used, which converges to a Newtonian force at 700 pc).
+R{\sc omulus}25 assumes a $\Lambda$ cold dark matter ($\Lambda$CDM) model with cosmological parameter values following results from Planck \citep[$\Omega_0=0.3086$, $\Lambda=0.6914$, $h=0.6777$, and $\sigma_8=0.8288$;][]{planck16}.
+The simulation has a Plummer equivalent force softening of 250 pc (a spline softening of 350 pc is used, which converges to a Newtonian force at 700 pc).
 Unlike many similar cosmological runs, the dark matter particles were {\it oversampled} relative to gas particles, such that the simulation was run with initially $3.375$ times more dark matter particles than gas.
 This increased dark matter resolution allows for the ability to track the dynamics of supermassive black holes within galaxies \citep{tremmel15}.
-The result is a dark matter particle mass of $3.39 \times 10^5$M$_{\odot}$ and gas particle mass of $2.12 \times 10^5$M$_{\odot}$.
+The result is a dark matter particle mass of $3.39 \times 10^5 M_{\odot}$.
 These relatively low dark matter particle masses decrease numerical effects resulting from two-body relaxation and energy equipartition, which occur when particles have significantly different masses, both of which can affect the structure of simulated galaxies \citep[e.g.,][]{ludlow19}. {\sc Romulus25} has been shown to reproduce important galaxy and supermassive black hole scaling relations \citep{Tremmel17, ricarte19, Sharma22, Sharma23}.